New in town, want to make new friends, or looking for a date?

 Chick on Sticks is the Twin Cities all-female stilt walking group, and they can teach you how to walk on stilts too.
 The Twin Cities Unicycle Club is one of the largest in the nation and will teach complete beginners to ride well enough to be in one of the many parades the club rides in.
 In the Heart of the Beast puppet theater needs hundreds of volunteers in the spring to create puppets and decorations for their annual MayDay parade, one of Minneapolis' largest annual events.

 Sign up for a volunteer opportunity with a local non-profit and do good, and meet other folks who want to help out others.
 There are plenty of organizations who would appreciate you contributing your time on a regular basis.
 Volunteer Match is a website full of local volunteer opportunities.

 Churches often plan social events and offer volunteer opportunities, and employers often recruit employees for volunteer projects in the community.

 Finding a Date in Minneapolis/St. Paul

 So you want to go the bar scene route?
 It does work for many, and here are some ways to meet people who might want to date you.

 If you are heading out by yourself, try a concert at the Seventh Street Entry, a coffee at Anodyne Coffee House, or the Wilde Roast Cafe, all places you can visit by yourself without feeling intimidated for being solo.

-Despite all this modern talk of equality of the sexes, there's still places you can have better luck than others finding single men, or single women.
+Despite all this modern talk of equality of the sexes, there are still places you can have better luck than others finding single men or single women.